University: University of Bristol

 “I’ve really enjoyed building up a rapport with clients and helping them with advice or a difficult situation, like an Environment Agency investigation"

-Another quality that Caroline believes makes a successful environment solicitor is commercial awareness.
-“You need to be able to pick up the phone to a client and not just give them correct legal advice, but also understand the wider context of what they do.”
-Being able to understand the commercial reality of issues such as climate change is also key, and Caroline recognises that her clients "have budgets and targets and they have to justify making a big change to their business from a bottom-line perspective.”
-Luckily, there is hope in this regard, with new legislation proving to make a big difference.
-“Microbeads is a really interesting example of a new law being pushed through really quickly and immediately having an effect on producers and how they deal with that particular product.”
+Another quality that Caroline believes makes a successful environment solicitor is commercial awareness: “You need to be able to pick up the phone to a client and not just give them correct legal advice, but also understand the wider context of what they do.”
+Being able to understand the commercial reality of issues such as climate change is also key, and Caroline recognises that her clients “have budgets and targets and they have to justify making a big change to their business from a bottom-line perspective.”
+Luckily, there is hope in this regard, with new legislation proving to make a big difference: “The ban on microbeads back in early 2018 was a really interesting example of a new law being pushed through really quickly and immediately having an effect on producers and how they deal with that particular product.”

 Being able to roll with the punches is vital in the ever-changing field of environment law.
 “There are so many things that can influence your work” Caroline explains.
 “A lot of what we do in energy and environment is driven by the current government, so in addition to knowing the law you need to have your finger on the pulse of what’s going on at a political level.”

-Environment Secretary Michael Gove’s 25-year environment plan and the government’s decision to cut solar energy subsidies are just some of the developments which have had a knock-on effect on Caroline’s advice to clients.
-The United Kingdom’s withdrawal from the European Union is another major consideration at present, particularly in terms of how the environment will be regulated post-Brexit.
+The introduction of the new Streamlined Energy and Carbon Reporting (or SECR) regime and government decisions such as the cut to solar energy subsidies are just some of the developments which have had a knock-on effect on Caroline’s advice to clients.
+The United Kingdom’s withdrawal from the European Union is another major consideration at present, particularly the provisions of the new Environment Bill and how the environment will be regulated after the Brexit transition period.
 “The environment doesn’t respect borders,” quips Caroline.
-“A bird doesn’t know whether it has flown from the UK to the EU, so there will be a lot of issues to consider which the UK hasn’t had to think about in a long time.”
+“A bird doesn’t know whether it has flown from the UK to the EU, so there are a lot of issues to consider which the UK hasn’t had to think about in a long time.”

 Variety is the spice of life